Courvoisier: History

-Napoleon Bonaparte visited Bercy in 1811 as documented in a historic painting by Etienne Bouhot, and later was credited with saying he wanted his artillery companies to have a ration of cognac during the Napoleonic Wars.
+Emperor of the French Napoleon Bonaparte visited Bercy in 1811 as documented in a historic painting by Etienne Bouhot, and later was credited with saying that he wanted his artillery companies to have a ration of cognac during the Napoleonic Wars.
 Legend has it that Napoleon I later took several barrels of cognac with him to St Helena, a treat much appreciated by the English officers on the ship, who named it "the Cognac of Napoleon".
-In 1869, Napoleon Bonaparte's heir Napoleon III personally requested Courvoisier and bestowed the honourable title of "Official Supplier to the Imperial Court" which is still displayed at the Courvoisier museum in Jarnac.
+In 1869, Napoleon's heir Napoleon III personally requested Courvoisier and bestowed the honourable title of "Official Supplier to the Imperial Court" which is still displayed at the Courvoisier museum in Jarnac.

 In 1828, Felix Courvoisier and Jules Gallois, the sons of Emmanuel and Louis, wanted to improve the quality of cognac, moving the company to the heart of the Cognac region in the town of Jarnac.
 After Felix's passing in 1866, his nephews, the Curlier brothers, took over the management of the business.
 By 1909, the business was sold to the Simon family from England, but still maintained its production and headquarters in the Jarnac region.

 Located ten minutes from the town of Cognac, the main Courvoisier business operations still operate from the Château on the banks of the Charente river which was established in the 1870s.
 Courvoisier sources eaux-de-vie from the following crus to create its blends: Grande Champagne, Petite Champagne, Borderies and Fin Bois.
 The harvest season begins in October, followed up by distillation from November to March.
 Courvoisier cognac is aged in barrels handmade from 200-year-old oak sourced from the Tronçais forest in France.

 Courvoisier headquarters are still stationed in Jarnac, about ten minutes from the Cognac region.
 Courvoisier is run from the original Château Felix Courvoisier and Jules Gallois moved to in 1828.
 Today, the Courvoisier Château has a boutique and museum, offering private tastings and exclusive tours.
 The museum features several items linked to Napoleon I.

+In December 2023, Campari Group made an agreement to acquire the company that owned the brand.
+On 1 May 2024, it was announced that this transaction had been completed.